Unforgettable Adventures: Exploring Kruger National Park in South Africa

 The highlight of the day came when we spotted a pride of lions resting under the shade of an acacia tree, just off the side of the road.
 We parked at a safe distance and watched as the lions lazily stretched out, clearly enjoying the warm afternoon sun.
 After spending time with the lions, we made our way to the Olifants River Viewpoint, a must-see spot that overlooks the river below.
 The view was breathtaking, and we took some time to relax and reflect on our incredible adventure.
 Watching the sun set over the river was the perfect way to end our three days near Olifants.

-We left Olifants Camp early to make the most of our first day on the Panorama Route.
-After exiting Kruger National Park through the Orpen Gate, we took the scenic drive through the R527 road, heading toward the Blyde River Canyon.
-The change in scenery was immediate—the dry bushveld of Kruger gave way to lush green hills and towering cliffs, signaling the start of our journey through one of the most beautiful regions of South Africa.
+We left Olifants Camp early to make the most of our first day along the Panorama Route.
+Exiting Kruger National Park via the Orpen Gate, we took the scenic R527 toward the Blyde River Canyon.
+The landscape transformed immediately—the dry bushveld gave way to lush green hills and towering cliffs, signaling the start of a journey through one of South Africa’s most breathtaking regions.
+Our first stop was Kadishi Tufa Waterfall, reached via a short hike.
+This stunning natural wonder, formed by mineral-rich spring water, offered a tranquil spot to cool off, listen to the gentle rush of water, and soak in the serenity.

-Day 1: From Kruger to Blyde River Canyon and Graskop
+Day 1: From Kruger to Blyde River Canyon & Graskop

 Day 2: Waterfalls, Viewpoints, and the Journey Back to Johannesburg